Magento 2 plugin interceptor system:

 “Before” to “around”:

 The plugin class you created depends upon the “sortOrder” attribute/property.
 All plugins will be executed depending upon lowest to highest “sortOrder” prior to execution of observed method.
-So before methos will execute first and then around will be executed depending upon “sortOrder”.
+The “before” method will execute first, and the “around” method will be executed depending on the “sortOrder.”

 “Around” to “Before”:

 The plugin class you created depends upon the “sortOrder” attribute/property.
 All plugins will be executed depending upon highest to lowest “sortOrder” prior to execution of observed method.
-So “around” method will execute first and then “after” will be executed depending upon “sortOrder”.
+The “around” method will execute first, and then the “after” method will be executed depending on the “sortOrder.”

 Flow example: